 But after several failed retail ventures, Rowland Hussey Macy’s determination and ingenuity paid off at the age of 36 with the launch of R.H.
 Macy & Co.
 He adopted a red star as his symbol of success, dating back to his days as a sailor.
 First-day sales totaled $11.06 but by the end of the first full year, sales grossed approximately $85,000.
 By 1877, R.H.
 Macy & Co. had become a full-fledged department store occupying the ground space of 11 adjacent buildings.

 By November 1902, the store had outgrown its modest storefront and moved uptown to its present Herald Square location on Broadway and 34th Street, establishing an attraction for shoppers from around the world.
 With the store’s 7th Avenue expansion completed in 1924, Macy’s Herald Square became the “World’s Largest Store,” with more than 1 million square feet of retail space.
-(Note that Macy’s Herald Square will be expanding to 1.1 million square feet of retail space in the current renovation project.)
+Note that Macy’s Herald Square expanded to 1.1 million square feet of retail space in the renovation project unveiled in 2015.

 By 1918, R.H.
 Macy & Co. was generating $36 million in annual sales.
 Yet, the prosperity of the retailer was never more apparent than when the company went public in 1922 and began to open regional stores and take over competing retailers.
 In 1923, the Toledo-based department store Lasalle & Koch was acquired; the next year, Davison-Paxton in Atlanta was acquired; and in 1936, the Newark-based Bamberger’s was purchased.

 To help celebrate their new American heritage, Macy’s immigrant employees organized the first Christmas Parade in 1924.
 The procession featured floats, bands, animals from the zoo and 10,000 onlookers, beginning a time-honored tradition now known as the annual Macy’s Thanksgiving Day Parade.